napengam/marc21DB/README.md

 Upon succes the script will continously print out the internal id of the title loaded and the ddc associated with this title.

+While loading from the file the table search is filled with the title author and publisher
+in order to allow for fulltext search within these fields

 ### Step4

 Now you can call your URL adressing **marc21DB**